 Each year’s program invites students to study the dynamics of current politics and political issues, informed by the experiences of Henry Clay.
 Past themes have included Henry Clay as a legislator and Speaker of the House, during which students authored, debated and voted on pieces of original legislation, and on Henry Clay as a diplomat and Secretary of State, during which students participated in an international conflict negotiation.

-No matter the theme of the program, students will be challenged to interact with peers who hold different beliefs than they do, to civilly and openly engage in dialogue about their differences, to learn to listen to one another and, ultimately, to come together in a spirit of cooperation in order to achieve progress for the common good.
-Throughout this process, students will be developing and honing their leadership, communication, negotiation and interpersonal skills.
+No matter the theme of the program, students are challenged to interact with peers who hold different beliefs than they do, to civilly and openly engage in dialogue about their differences, to learn to listen to one another and, ultimately, to come together in a spirit of cooperation in order to achieve progress for the common good.
+Moreover, students develop and hone their leadership, communication, negotiation and interpersonal skills.

 “This week changed my life.
 I have a newfound passion for debate and policy that I never expected.
 I also made a wonderful group of close friends (and someday, colleagues) whom I love dearly and bonded with immediately.”

 “The other students taught me the most, because I have never been able to fully state my opinions before, and they allowed me to do so.
 They made me realize my opinions matter.”

 “This program provided me with an opportunity to meet people from all over the country, and to get to hear their viewpoints on political issues and how their personal experiences shaped their views.
 This experience strengthened my love for politics and debate and it was one that I will never forget.”

 There is NO cost to apply for or attend the High School Student Congress.
 The Henry Clay Center covers all program-associated costs.
 This includes meals, overnight accommodations, and other program related activities and materials.
 We believe that every student, regardless of background or circumstance, should have an equal opportunity to participate in our program.
 As a result, and thanks to our generous supporters and sponsors, we are able to provide full scholarships to all students during the program.